diamondpixel/PictoByteConverter/README.md

 - BMP image format chosen for its simplicity and wide compatibility
 - Careful handling of data integrity with size validation
 - Advanced resource management to prevent memory issues with large files

-## TODO
-- Stream file I/O in fixed-size chunks to cap peak memory - ❌
-- Memory-map large files to reduce heap usage and copies - ❌
-- Pre-allocate and reuse pixel buffers instead of per-image reallocations - ❌
-- Move BitmapImage into queues to avoid deep copies of pixel data - ❌
-- Resize pixel vector and use memcpy instead of push_back loops - ❌
-- Enforce ResourceManager limits before spawning processing threads - ❌
-- Use a thread pool instead of spawning per-chunk threads for control - ❌
-- Spill tasks to disk-backed queue when memory limit is reached - ❌
-- Catch std::bad_alloc on all allocations for graceful failure - ❌
-- Reduce mutex contention in ThreadSafeQueue or use lock-free structures - ❌

 ## Building from Source